-The “Research Online, Purchase Offline effect is one of the shining examples of omnichannel retail.
+The “Research Online, Purchase Offline" (ROPO) effect is one of the shining examples of omnichannel retail.

 In the information age, consumers have access to everything they need to know about most products you sell from sources you do not control.
 As a result, by the time they get to your webshop, they likely know exactly which model they want.

 For many types of products though, many consumers won’t purchase online.
 Instead, they’ll visit your webshop (or see your Google Shopping advertisement), then go to your physical store to make the final purchase.

 The reasons why vary.
 Sometimes consumers want the product immediately, and they simply check your online store to see if you have it in stock at the nearest location.
 Another common reason is consumers want to see and feel the product before buying.
 This is particularly pertinent for fashion products where consumers want to check the fit before paying.

 Regardless of why a consumer does it, the effect of your online presence on your in-store sales might be extraordinary.
 That’s why you need to consider in-store sales data in your online marketing decisions on products where the ROPO effect is high.
 Even if you don’t sell a lot online, it might be worth investing heavily in the marketing to show consumers you carry a product in-store.
 Retailers can also embrace the “order online, pick up in-store” model that is gaining popularity.

 Crafting user experience through augmented and virtual reality